iimrx/data-analysis-workflow/README.md

 # Covid-19 Dashboard
 Self Challenge To Build Dashboard for Covid-19 and Analyzing it using Google Data Studio.
 ## This Challenge Consists of Many interesting parts:
-- Create Google Cloud SQL(PostgreSQL Database).
+- Create Google Cloud SQL(PostgreSQL Database) using python(v3.8+).
-- Dashboard Running on Google Data Studio (GDS).
+- Dashboard Created/Running on Google Data Studio (GDS).
-- Linked With Google Cloud SQL Instance.
+- Linked GDS With GCS Instance.
 ## Tech Used in This Challenge:
 - Google Cloud SQL (PostgreSQL)
    - Storge, Backup